Back

 • Colac-Otway, Vic (375% growth)

-Areas like Wodonga, Latrobe, Devonport, and Huon Valley experienced a five-fold increase in net migration over a 12-month period.
+Liz Ritchie, CEO of the Regional Australia Institute (RAI), observed substantial migration growth in southern states, with areas such as Wodonga, Latrobe, Devonport, and Huon Valley experiencing a five-fold increase in net migration over a 12-month period.